Renasant Bank Mortgage Review 2023

-Renasant Bank has more than 200 locations across Mississippi, where it was founded in 1904, Alabama, Florida, Georgia, North Carolina, South Carolina and Tennessee.
-Today, it has approximately $16.2 billion in assets.
-Among the standard suite of mortgage options, the lender also offers new construction loans with six- to 12-month terms and renovation loans.
+Renasant Bank has more than 200 locations across Mississippi (where it was founded in 1904), Alabama, Florida, Georgia, North Carolina, South Carolina and Tennessee.
+Today, it has approximately $16.6 billion in assets.
+Among the standard suite of mortgage options, the lender also offers new-construction loans with six- to 12-month terms and renovation loans.

 Borrowers planning to buy or build a home in the Southeast and want to do business with a brick-and-mortar bank

-Renasant Bank does not publicly advertise rates on its website.
-To begin the loan process and learn what rate you qualify for, you can connect with a loan officer using the website’s state search tool or visit a branch location.
+Renasant Bank’s mortgage rates are generally competitive compared to Bankrate’s averages, but the bank doesn’t display daily rates or disclose fees on its website.
+To begin the loan process and learn what rate you might qualify for, you can connect with a loan officer using the bank’s online state search tool or by visiting a branch location.

-Renasant Bank’s website is fairly limited in terms of helpful tools and easily accessible information about mortgage products.
-There are a few calculators to estimate affordability and help with refinance decisions, but for the most part, you will need to share your information with a loan officer to understand any of the costs and terms of a loan.
+The bank’s website, however, is fairly limited in terms of loan information or resources.
+There are a few calculators to estimate affordability and help with refinance decisions, but for the most part, you’ll need to share your information with a loan officer to understand loan costs.

 Refinancing with Renasant Bank

-You can refinance your existing mortgage with Renasant Bank, but the bank does not publicly advertise refinance rates or its fees online.
+You can refinance your existing mortgage with Renasant Bank.
 To compare offers, you’ll need to reach out to the bank directly.